websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_04.rst

 Setting up a database
 =====================

-Websauna uses a SQL database for its primary persistant data storage.
+Websauna uses a SQL database for its primary persistent data storage.
 This tutorial and recommendation suggests you to use the PostgreSQL database.

 To get Websauna application started, you need to